Thyroid Disease… Overview of thyroid function

 The three glands and the hormones they produce make up the “Hypothalamic – Pituitary – Thyroid axis.”

 “Autoimmune disorders” of the thyroid gland are the most common cause of thyroid dysfunction.
 These autoimmune disorders are caused by abnormal proteins, (called antibodies), and the white blood cells which act together to stimulate or damage the thyroid gland.
 Graves’ disease (hyperthyroidism) and Hashimoto’s thyroiditis, are diseases of this type.
-Graves’ disease affects about 1 in 100 of the population, whereas Hashimoto’s thyroiditis is even more common (its prevalence increases with age).
+Graves’ disease affects about 1 in 100 of the population, whereas Hashimoto’s thyroiditis is even more common.

-In Hashimoto’s thyroiditis, the goitre is caused by an accumulation of white blood cells and fluid (inflammation) in the thyroid gland.
+In Hashimoto’s thyroiditis, there are antibodies that bind to substances in the thyroid and cause an immune response.
+There is an accumulation of white blood cells and fluid (inflammation) in the thyroid gland.
 This leads to destruction of the thyroid cells and, eventually, thyroid failure (hypothyroidism).
 In the beginning, thyroid hormone production decreases.
 In response to lower thyroid hormones levels, TSH increases and goitre can develop.
 In the later stages, the goitre can disappear because of the progressive destruction of the thyroid.
+Despite the presence of inflammation this is not a painful condition.

-Sometimes, thyroid enlargement is restricted to one part of the gland; the rest of the gland being normal.
+Sometimes, thyroid enlargement is restricted to specific parts of the gland; the rest of the gland being normal.
 The most common cause of this is a cyst or nodule, which may be benign or malignant.
-Occasionally there are many nodules and this is called “multinodular goitre”.
+Often there is more than one nodule, and occasionally nodules can replace most of the thyroid, which can be called a multinodular goitre.
 Genetic modifications of the proteins usually involved in thyroid growth and function can contribute to this phenomenon.
+A thyroid nodule can be a benign or cancerous tumour, a cyst, or a localized section or wide spread areas in the thyroid with excess thyroid tissue growth that is otherwise normal (hyperplastic).
+Thyroid nodules are very common, increase with age and most are not cancers, though assessment to establish the risk of cancer is necessary.